Do-it-Yourself: Installing a Battery Charger

 Before the advent of multi-stage battery chargers, batteries were frequently damaged by over- or under-charging while on shore power.
 Boat owners often had no choice but to turn the automotive type ferro-resonant charger off except when they were on board.
 Even then, the charging voltage was frequently too high and the resulting gassing killed many batteries.
 Today, quality marine chargers use multi-stage charging, monitor the voltage in the batteries, and may be left on continuously if they are installed correctly.

-Determining where to locate the charger is an exercise in compromise so common aboard most boats.
-The charger wants to be relatively close to the batteries…but not too close.
+Determining where to locate the charger is an exercise in compromise so common to many boats.
+The charger wants to be relatively close to the batteries—but not too close.
 One of the most common mistakes in charger installation is locating it directly above the batteries.
 While keeping the DC cables between the charger and the batteries short is important, batteries give off gasses that cause and promote corrosion during charging.
 Placing the charger too close to the batteries, where it is exposed to these gasses, will shorten its life, particularly if the batteries are liquid electrolyte.

 Most chargers must remain dry, but at the same time they need adequate ventilation.
 If the charger must be located in a cockpit locker or lazarette, be sure and tuck it in a dry corner—not directly under the hatch.
-Do not stuff all Coast Guard required life jackets tightly around it or bury it behind the spinnaker turtle.
+Do not stuff all Coast Guard required life jackets tightly around it or bury it behind other gear.
 Give it some breathing room so it can stay cool.

 If you have a small boat that by its nature is wet (sport boat, fishing boat, personal watercraft) and want to install a battery charger, you need to purchase a sealed or fully encapsulated charger.
 These chargers are designed for use in demanding environments and can operate even when fully submerged (however, this is not recommended).